 Q: What are the benefits of Second Language Acquisition?

--Makes learning a third or more languages much easier.
+-Makes learning a third or more language much easier.

 -Gives twice the enjoyment of reading and writing.